Horizon0156/AdventOfCode/readme.md

 The Advent of Code CLI supports in creating the solution code files and loads the puzzle input from AoC.
 In addition, the CLI will run the puzzle, measure and print the outputs.

 ### Usage
-Simply call the CLI by running `dotnet run` or the executeable filename and either pass `init` or solve to process today's challenge.
+Simply call the CLI by running `dotnet run` or the compiled executeable and either pass `init` or `solve` to process today's challenge.
 In order to process older puzzles the `day` and / or `year` parameter needs to be set.

 ```
 Advent of Code - CLI